MUSONIC 2610 - Sound Engineering Live

-Type Tutorial Notes and Participation: Students will be required to fully participate and engage with the weekly lecture topic and associated materials by producing a summary that forms the foundation of each tutorial.
+Type Group Discovery Students will be required to fully participate and engage with the weekly lecture topic and associated materials by producing a summary that forms the foundation of a small group discovery experience in each tutorial.
 Weekly 20 1,2,3 Summative Workshop Practicals Students will fully participate and engage with the workshop topics and ancillary materials through a range of weekly in-class and out-of-class practical exercises.
 Scheduled Classes 20 2,3,4 Summative Name Description Due %

-Type Exam: Written This exam will theoretically assess aspects of the course presented though out the semester in lectures, tutorials and workshops.
+Type Exam This exam will theoretically assess aspects of the course presented though out the semester in lectures, tutorials and workshops.
 Note - No Late Submissions.
 Week 14 30 1,3,4 Summative Name Description Due %

 30 1,2, 3, 4 Summative